In this clean/sweet fairytale, a princess uncovers a plot against her kingdom and tries to stop it with the help of her friends.

 Once upon a time there was a beautiful princess named Celsiana, who lived in a castle surrounded by gardens.
-The queen, who loved flowers, had named her daughter for a favorite rose bush that she and the king received as a wedding gift.
+The queen, who loved flowers, named her daughter for a favorite rose bush that she and the king had received as a wedding gift.
 Celsiana roses are pink and slowly turn white as they age, so it should have come as no surprise that their little princess would one day transform into a very capable young woman.

 The gardens around the castle were quite large and completely surrounded by a high stone wall.
 Beyond the wall, there was the village on one side and a meadow on the other.
 A river wound along the edge of the village, then cut through the meadow before it disappeared into the woods beyond.

 Celsiana loved the gardens almost as much as her mother did, but she often wished she could visit the young people in the village.
 Her parents allowed a few girls to come to the castle, but they were always so in awe of the surroundings that they seemed more nervous than happy to be there.

 Her two older brothers used to spend time with her, but now all they wanted to do was go hunting or travel to distant kingdoms.
 Celsiana decided it was time to talk to her parents about visiting the village.

 “But my dear, you do have companions,” her mother said, smiling at the king.
 “Your father and I had some young ladies visit the castle only last week.”

 “Yes, but I would like to visit them in the village,” Celsiana replied, tucking a strand of dark blonde hair into place.
 “They seem so uncomfortable here in the castle, and I wish to visit this school they talk about.”

 “The school?” her father repeated.
 “Why would you want to go to a school, when we have the best tutors available right here?”

 “Perhaps those tutors could work at the school,” Celsiana thought…then realized she’d said it out loud.